SummaryRead the full fact sheet

 Generally, a full abdominoplasty involves:

-- The surgeon makes a horizontal, curved incision (cut) near the pubic hairline, which runs from one hip to the other.
+- The medical practitioner makes a horizontal, curved incision (cut) near the pubic hairline, which runs from one hip to the other.

 - The skin and fatty tissue are lifted from the underlying tissue.

-- The surgeon will stitch and tighten slack or separated abdominal muscles.
+- The medical practitioner stitches and tightens slack or separated abdominal muscles.

 - Excess fat is removed.